Back To Search Results

 Indications

 The Gordon reflex can be used as an adjunct to the complete neurologic exam.
 It is particularly beneficial in the diagnosis of pyramidal tract lesions.[2]
 The test can be done along with the Babinski reflex but is extremely useful in cases where the Babinski reflex cannot be completed due to the poor cooperation of the patient or in an equivocal response.[1]
-The Babinski reflex is uncomfortable and somewhat painful to patients who have sensitive soles or feet, and many times these patients will withdraw to the stimulation of the Babinski.
-The Gordon reflex is an alternative in these cases because patients are typically not as sensitive to calf manipulation or pain.
+The Babinski reflex is uncomfortable and somewhat painful to patients with sensitive soles or feet, and often, these patients withdraw to the stimulation of the Babinski.
+The Gordon reflex is an alternative because patients are typically less sensitive to calf manipulation or pain.

 Contraindications